Ecosystem Radar

 With French entrepreneurs, EU officials, and investors aligned in the same room, the event signaled more than promotion — it showcased a real shift toward Bulgaria becoming a strategic hub in the European venture landscape.

-Read full the coverage on Bulgarian Private Equity & Venture Capital Association(en)
+Read the full coverage on Bulgarian Private Equity & Venture Capital Association(en)

 About Bulgarian Private Equity & Venture Capital Association